Social Media Policy

 - publish or share content that fails to meet reasonable community standards which could damage the reputation of the staff member or the organisation.

-Official Departmental use of social media
+Official department use of social media

 Preventing bullying, harassment and discrimination in social media

-You must treat colleagues with respect and dignity, and have proper regard for their interests, rights, safety, health and welfare.
+All staff must treat colleagues with respect and dignity, and have proper regard for their interests, rights, safety, health and welfare.
 This extends to online behaviour, interactions and communication.

 DCITHS will not tolerate any form of conduct, online behaviour and communication which is, or may be perceived as threatening, bullying, harassing and / or discriminatory.
 This includes online conduct, comments, and communication by staff members either during or out of office hours, or when using a private social media platform.
 In particular, staff must not make comment about another person’s: